apache/buildstream/CONTRIBUTING.rst

-When adding new API to a given object for a new purpose, consider whether the new API is in any way redundant with other API (should this value now go into the constructor, since we use it more than once ? could this value be passed along with another function, and the other function renamed, to better suit the new purposes of this module/object ?) and repurpose the outward facing API of an object as a whole every time.
+When adding new API to a given object for a new purpose, consider whether the new API is in any way redundant with other API (should this value now go into the constructor, since we use it more than once? could this value be passed along with another function, and the other function renamed, to better suit the new purposes of this module/object?) and repurpose the outward facing API of an object as a whole every time.